Kennedy777/HairSalon/README.md

 This is an MVC web application for a fictioanl hair salon.
 The "owner" will be able to add a list of the stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.

-User Stories
+The user, a hypothetical owner/administrator of a salon, will be able to:
-As a salon employee, I need to be able to see a list of all our stylists.
+* select a stylist, see their details, and see a list of all clients that belong to that stylist.
-As an employee, I need to be able to select a stylist, see their details, and see a list of all clients that belong to that stylist.
+* add new stylists to the system when hired.
-As an employee, I need to add new stylists to our system when they are hired.
+* add new clients to a specific stylist.
-As an employee, I need to be able to add new clients to a specific stylist.
-I should not be able to add a client if no stylists have been added.
+* In this salon, a client cannot be added without a stylist, and a client can't belong to more than one stylist, creating a "one to many" relationship.

 ## Known Bugs
 * None currently known.